nasa/cumulus-docs/docs/deployment.md

 Configuration for the Amazon EC2 Container Service (ECS) instance.
 This shouldn't need to be changed for default installations.

+###### users

+List of EarthData users you wish to have access to your dashboard application.
+These users will be populated in your `<stackname>-UsersTable` [DynamoDb](https://console.aws.amazon.com/dynamodb/) in addition to the default_users defined in the cumulus default template.

 ###### Sample config.yml

 	 <cumulus-deployment-name>: